Forvideos061/awesome-3d-ai-seo-geo/README.md

 * Performance tools
 * Link crawlers

-Developers should understand what their robots directives allow and what content automated systems can access.

-### Important Questions
+Important questions include:

 * Can the page be crawled?
-* Can the important HTML be retrieved?
+* Can important HTML be retrieved?
-* Are important resources blocked?
+* Are useful resources blocked?
 * Is the sitemap available?
 * Are canonical URLs correct?
 * Are unnecessary routes excluded?